phillipmerriman/burgerapp/README.md

 # burgerapp
-This live application allows you to see the burgers, add new burgers, devour the brugers, and delete the devoured burgers using Node.js, Express, Express-Handlebars, and MySQL.
+This live application allows you to see the burgers, add new burgers, devour the burgers, and delete the devoured burgers using Node.js, Express, Express-Handlebars, and MySQL.

 ## Getting Started
-You need to set up your MySQL database before you can run the code:

-    1. Download and unzip the code, and install the prerequisites, as explained in the "Installing" section of this README.
-    2. In your "employee-tracker-main" directory there is a "db" directory.
-In that directory there are two files: cms-schema.sql and cms-seeds.sql.
-        a.
-Open your MySQL Workbench and run cms-schema.sql to create the database and tables.
-        b.
-Then run cms-seeds.sql to populate the database with some data.
-(Bonus points if you recognize some of the people in your database.)
-    3. Now that your database is ready to be queried, open connections.js and replace the MySQL root password on line 13 with your MySQL root password.
-    4. Open a Git terminal.
-Type "node app.js" to invoke the application.
+Click [here](https://cryptic-brushlands-50652.herokuapp.com/) to see it in action!

 ## Built With